Sahapedia: An online encyclopedia on indian culture and heritage

 Spiderweb visual search tool

-The ‘Spiderweb’ tool is a highly innovative and very powerful functionality that will enable users to navigate the Sahapedia database visually.
+We custom designed a ‘Spiderweb’ tool to enable users to navigate the Sahapedia database visually.
 By tracing the user’s movements, it will be possible to record their activities and show the user the content he has previously looked at, which will also indicate all the content that she hasn’t looked at yet.
 It will be possible to use the same powerful sorting and filtering tools in the spiderweb view as well.

 The system will preserve the user’s browsing history and the Spiderweb tool can be used to display it visually, instantly creating a mindmap of the user’s research/browsing history.
 We hope that functionalities like these will start to reveal to users new ways of conducting research and help them to discover new connections.